NellielProject/Nelliel/README.md

 These are plugins which are maintained officially by the Nelliel Project:
 - [Add4ChanAPI](https://github.com/NellielProject/Add4ChanAPI)

+## Contributing
+The project is not currently bringing in other members.
+However anyone is welcome to provide things for consideration.
+Please read the [development guidelines](documentation/development/basic-guidelines.md) and ensure your suggestions or contributions meet the guidelines before opening issues or pull requests.

 ## License
 Nelliel is released under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 This can be viewed in [LICENSE.md](LICENSE.md) or the About Nelliel page.